 Note: Screening committee members may serve a two year term on the committee.

 Join the celebration!

 Awards will be made during State of the ‘Ville Address in the fall.
-Each recipient will receive a plaque and be awarded $500.
+Each recipient will receive a certificate, plaque, and designated parking space for a year*.